 Class meeting times:

 I will work to be as flexible as possible (with recorded lectures and asynchronous participation options), but some synchronous classes and meetings will be required and marked on the schedule as [Required].
-These will be few, but they are significant, such as your team’s final presentation via WebEx.
+These will be few, but they are significant, such as your team’s final presentation.
 Missing a required session will negatively affect your grade!
+You must be logged in and participating during the whole period of the class sessions marked [Required].
+If you arrive late or leave early, points will be deducted from your participation score.

 Please refer to the schedule for the topic of the day and for links to the daily activities.
 Each day should have a page that outlines what you need to do (in approximate order).
 Whenever it makes sense, the checklist will include links to the readings, assignments, video lectures, online class meeting room, online discussions, etc. Each page will also have resources that are suggested either as alternatives as a way to learn more about the topic.
 These resources are optional!!